Understanding Central Heating

 Central heating systems are powered by a boiler, which delivers hot water to a network of radiators in the home.
 The temperature is controlled by a central thermostat.
 Despite being able to set a programme centrally and modify the temperature of the radiators locally, research suggests that controls such as thermostats, valves and time clocks may not reduce energy consumption of central heating systems.

 One of the reasons being that all rooms will operate on the same heating schedule.
 The BREDEM industry assumed, demand temperatures and durations are; living room heated to 21 degrees from 7am-9am and 4pm-11pm on weekdays and between 7am and 11pm at the weekend.
 With a central heating system this means that every room in your house would operate on this schedule.
 Why would I want the heating on in the bedroom for 16 hours during the weekend?

-Not only can our EcoHeat radiators be individually programmed to suit the pattern of occupation in a particular room, but each unit has a thermostat.
+Not only can modern electric radiators can be individually programmed to suit the pattern of occupation in a particular room, but each unit has a thermostat.
 So instead of one central thermostat controlling the temperature, every unit can be responsive to changes in room temperature.
-For a worked example please look at our heating costs section.

 Save money with Electric Radiators

-One of the big up front savings you can make is when you compare the installation costs of the EcoHeat electric radiators to that of a conventional wet central heating system.
-With our ceramic core electric radiators you only need a drill and a screwdriver to complete the installation, assuming you’re going to plug them into an existing electric socket.
+One of the big up front savings you can make is when you compare the installation costs of modern electric radiators to that of a conventional wet central heating system.
+With electric radiators you only need a drill and a screwdriver to complete the installation, assuming you’re going to plug them into an existing electric socket.

 What about failures?